KSSBrawl/pm64-to-midi/README.md

 * More robust error handling
 * Support for loops
 * Support for MIDI format 0
-* Mapping notes on percussion channels to their corresponding MIDI notes

 Additionally, there are currently several BGM commands that can be translated to MIDI that are not implemented.
 These are:
 * Master volume